crstnmac/crstnmac.github.io/content/articles/how-to-migrate-from-vscode-to-vscodium.md

 ---
+key: 2
 name: how-to-migrate-from-vscode-to-vscodium
 title: How to port from vscode to vscodium(FOSS)
 year: 05 Feb 2020
 id: how-to-migrate-from-vscode-to-vscodium
-description: |
+# description: |
- VSCodium is a fork of Microsoft’s popular Visual Studio Code editor.
+#  VSCodium is a fork of Microsoft’s popular Visual Studio Code editor.
 It’s identical to VS Code with the single biggest difference that unlike VS Code, VSCodium doesn’t track your usage data.
 ---

->VSCodium is a fork of Microsoft’s popular Visual Studio Code editor.
+> VSCodium is a fork of Microsoft’s popular Visual Studio Code editor.
 It’s identical to VS Code with the single biggest difference that unlike VS Code, VSCodium doesn’t track your usage data.

 I am writing this blog post in [VSCodium](https://github.com/VScodium).
 What?
 Is that like VSCode?